 This type of flute has been used for thousands of years and is thought to be over 9000 years old.

-The last flute we’ll look at is The Shinobue which comes from Japan.
+The last flute we’ll look at is The Shinobue which is a type of Japanese musical instrument.

 There are 2 different types, the Oyayashi and Uta, they have different sized holes.

 It is very popular in the music associated with Japanese festivals and has a very distinct and beautiful sound.

 As you can see, there are many different types of flutes other than the common ones most people think of.